 - Assess and respond to the detection rapidly to prevent spread and minimize the amount of damage done

 Most EDRR programs rely on active trapping or scouting for invasive species.
 Several trapping programs occur throughout Alaska for terrestrial and aquatic invasive species.
-Forest pests commonly trapped for as a part of EDRR programs include defoliating moths, bark beetles, and wood borers.
-Trapping programs allow managers to “look” for several invasive species at the same time in various locations throughout the state.
+Forest pests commonly trapped for as a part of EDRR programs include defoliating moths and bark beetles and wood borers.
+Trapping programs allow managers to “look’ for several invasive species at the same time in various locations throughout the state.
 For more information about Early Detection and Rapid Response (EDRR) see this writeup.